AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-09-jekyll-comment-system-github-issues.md

 And that's the last thing we need for our Jekyll comment system to work.

+Before we move on, I want to reiterate: If all of this seems weird and hacky, that's because it *technically* is.
+It *works*, and it *will* defer loading the dependencies until a user has scrolled to the end of the page, which is great.
+But all of this is much simpler if you're using Webpack to bundle your JavaScript in Jekyll since you can just use dynamic imports and node modules.
+That's a topic for a different blog post, though.
+If you *are* using Webpack or some other bundler, I encourage you to take that route—write your comment script in an actual JS file, looking up the issue ID as a `data-` attribute set in your HTML.
+Then, simply stick the bundled script somewhere in your post layout, and you should be good to go.

 ### 3. Rendering the Comments

+Okay, we've loaded our dependencies dynamically—either using Promises like I showed above or with dynamic imports and a module bundler that can load the chunks at runtime.
+Either way, our dependencies are now ready to be used, and the only task that remains is actually rendering the comments:

 {% include codeHeader.html file="_includes/comments.html" %}
 {% raw %}